We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

-Pk = standard population in sex/age group k
+Pₖ = standard population in sex or age group k

-mq = observed mortality rate (deaths per million persons) in sex/age group k (mid-year population estimates are used to calculate all age-specific rates prior to standardisation)
+mₖ = observed mortality rate (deaths per million persons) in sex or age group k (mid-year population estimates are used to calculate all age-specific rates prior to standardisation)

-(From the 2015 data year ASMRs are calculated using population estimates for all age groups.
-Prior to the 2015 data year, the number of live births were used for the population at age under 1.
+(From the 2015 data year, ASMRs are calculated using population estimates for all age groups.
+Prior to the 2015 data year, the number of live births were used for the population at age under 1 year old.
 This change has had no significant impact on the rates.)

 The age-standardised rate for “all causes” includes deaths at all ages, while the same rates for specific causes exclude neonatal deaths (infants aged under 28 days).
-Classification by underlying cause is not possible for neonatal deaths (see Section 11.3).
+Classification by underlying cause is not possible for neonatal deaths (see Section 11: Childhood mortality; subsection: Neonatal deaths).